sc3/cook-convictions/slides/offense-disparities.md

 <div id="drug-charges-chart" class="chart"></div>

-<blockquote> Convictions can vary by amounts, but what really matters is the class of a felony or misdemeanor.
+Convictions can vary by amounts, but what really matters is the class of a felony or misdemeanor.
 Many things can impact the class of a conviction - from how the product is packaged to what an individual said during an arrest.
-Our analtsis shows most of the convictions are of XXX XXX </blockquote>
+Our analtsis shows most of the convictions are of XXX XXX

 {% include 'slides/_edit_this.md' %}